 Breathing in, I know I’m breathing in.

 Breathing out, I know I’m breathing out.

 And yes, this simple act of anchoring attention to breath works, as it always does.
 I feel myself soften.

 I do it again, follow another breath with my mind, and feel myself submit.
 I am here.
 It is what it is.

 I take the opportunity to get off the bus, away from my masticating friend for a bit.
 Outside, the whoosh-whoosh-whoosh-whoosh is louder but the air on my face is fresh.
 Autumn evening light is filtering through the clouds as the sun drops.
 I notice a cluster of birch trees across the way, behind the pathway that leads to the motorway facilities.
 I go across, and enter, feeling like I’m going into a church.

 At the heart of the small thicket is a glade, ancient and mysterious in the gathering dusk.
 These trees have been here for so much longer than the concrete.
 The sun slants in, and I know, from experience, what’s coming.
 I feel myself fall into it, into what I call the create-state.

 The trees come alive for me, each leaf a living presence.
 And a poem arrives.

 Wang Wei.
 And Fiona.

 On the bus, I’ve been reading Wang Wei, an eighth-century Chinese poet who lays down one image after another in his poems, not at all poetic in the twenty-first century Western way.
-If you’re not attentive, his poems are like our breath.
+If you’re not attentive, his poems are like breathing.
 They can seem too simple.
-I would have skipped past him earlier in life but now the images flow across the centuries, straight into my heart.
+I would have skipped past him earlier in life but now the images flow across the centuries, straight into me.